Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/README.md

 ```
 Then you have UAIs.
 If you are using Broker UAIs, there will be a mix of Broker and Non-Broker UAIs in the list.
 If not, you will only have non-Broker UAIs.

+The following steps will interrupt any users who are working on UAIs (either through a broker or in legacy mode).
+To minimize surprise, make sure users are notfied that you will be restarting UAIs before proceeding.

 To refresh non-Broker UAIs (if you have them):
 ```
 ncn-m001:~ # kubectl delete po -n user $(kubectl get po -n user | grep "^uai-" | awk '{ print $1 }')